Distributed detection/localization of change-points in high-dimensional network traffic data: Application to synthetic data

 where $\eta$ is a positive number which modulates the change intensity, $\tau$ is the change-point instant and $(\theta_{i,j_0})_{i\in\mathcal{I}_{a}}$ are chosen in $(\mu_{k})_{40 N_a\leq k\leq 41 N_a}$. $(\theta_{i,j_0})_{i\in\mathcal{I}_{a}}$ are thus chosen around 0.6 (0.4-quantile of the Pareto distribution with parameters $\alpha$ and $\gamma$, whose mean is about 0.93).
 Hence, the attack to be detected consists of a multiplicative increase in intensity of $N_a$ attacker sources, whose intensity is otherwise in the bulk of the distribution of the intensity (close to the 0.4-quantile).
 The remaining background traffic is generated as:

 where $(\theta_{i,j})_{i\in \{ 1,\dotsc,D \}, j\neq j_{0}}$ are chosen randomly in the remaining values of $\mu_{k}$: $(\mu_{k})_{k\notin[40 N_a;41 N_a]}$.

 In the experiments below, $N=10100$, $N_{a}=100$, $P=60$, $\tau=30$ and we consider different values for the parameter $\eta$ ($1.2, 1.5$) in order to modulate the detection difficulty.
-With such a choice of parameters, we simulate DDoS-type attack against $j_{0}$: the attack is generated by a large number $N_{a}$ of source hosts coming from no particular place in the network.
-Moreover, since this traffic is shared by the different monitors, this attack can be locally (within a monitor) very difficult to distinguish from the background traffic as can be seen in Figure \ref{fig:sim_ts}.

-It displays for each monitor, when $\eta=1.5$, an example of the time series formed by the number of packets received by the first (``$\times$'') and 10th (``$\bullet$'') most solicited destination IP address at each sub-interval as well as the time series of the attacked address $j_{0}$ (``$\triangleright$'').
+Results presented in Figures~\ref{fig:sim_ts} to~\ref{fig:roc_sim} correspond to the case where $d=1$ and the influence of $d$ on the performance is discussed in the final paragraph of Section \ref{subsec:perf_synth}.
+With these settings, the DDoS-type attacks against $j_{0}$ are generated by a large number $N_{a}$ of source hosts coming from all routing nodes in in the network.
+Hence, these attacks can be locally (within a monitor) very difficult to distinguish from the background traffic, as can be seen in Figure \ref{fig:sim_ts}: It displays for each monitor, when $\eta=1.5$, an example of the time series formed by the number of packets received by the first (``$\times$'') and 10th (``$\bullet$'') most solicited destination IP address at each sub-interval as well as the time series of the attacked address $j_{0}$ (``$\triangleright$'').
 The monitors that have not detected any traffic directed to $j_{0}$ were omitted.
 In (d), (e) and (i), $j_{0}$ is detected by the monitor, but the number of packets is never high enough to be selected by the record filtering step and to appear in $\{\mathcal{T}_M(t),\; t=1,\dotsc,60\}$.
 Hence in these monitors, no change detection test is performed for $j_{0}$.
 In the other six figures, all steps of the \emph{TopRank} algorithm are carried out since the number of packets sent to $j_{0}$ is high enough.
 A special case is shown in (a), which displays the time series in the monitor located on the edge between nodes 10 and 7, see Figure \ref{fig:graph}, which is the link where all the traffic directed to the attacked IP address $j_{0}$ appears.